mcbuckets/njuskalo-bot/README.md

 # njuskalo-bot
 Bot that scrapes njuskalo.hr in search for newly listed apartments

-I use it on raspberry pi as deamon php script managed by Supervisor.
+I use it on raspberry pi as deamon php script managed by Supervisord.

-Supervisor config:
+Supervisord config:

 [program:njuskalo_bot]<br/>
 command=php /usr/src/njuskalo_bot/app.php<br/>